You can read the rest of the Ways to Make & Save Money series here.

 Even though our kids are young, we take advantage of opportunities to talk with them about money.
 Just yesterday, the boys asked for Cinnamon Toast Crunch cereal, which I haven’t bought recently because I haven’t been able to find it for 50 cents or less (note: that’s my target price on cereal).
 Of course, there’s a ton of cereal in the house, and other breakfast foods too, but not that specific variety.

 I sat down and explained that we don’t have any Cinnamon Toast Crunch right now because I haven’t found any good sales.
 But I got an adorable plea to “Please, can you buy it anyway?”
 So I responded, “Sure, I can buy expensive cereal, but I won’t be able to buy you toys.
 Would you rather have a new toy or Cinnamon Toast Crunch?”

 I could almost see the computations in their head as they processed the question.
 And then came the answer: “A new toy.”
-Alex said it first, but Tyler said it too, and in a way that made it clear he wasn’t just parroting his older brother.
+My older boy said it first, but my younger one said it too, and in a way that made it clear he wasn’t just parroting his older brother.

 Of course, we talk about the big picture too – a lot.
 While we don’t plan regular meetings to discuss our family finances, I keep him in the loop on how we’re doing on spending, saving and any changes I think we should be making.
 On the rare occasion that we don’t see exactly eye-to-eye, we compromise.

 The best part of all this communication is that everyone is happy, because we all know what we’re doing and why we’re doing it.
 And that gets us to our goals all the faster.